pischarti/nix/go/aws/README.md

 - Subnet details (VPC, CIDR, AZ, State)
 - List of dependencies preventing deletion (if any)
 - Success message if no dependencies found

+**List NLBs:** Displays a formatted table with the following columns:
+- Name (from Name tag)
+- State
+- Scheme (internal/external)
+- AZ / Subnet (availability zone and subnet pairs, each on a separate line)
+- Created Time
+- Tags (relevant tags like kubernetes.io/role/elb, each on a separate line)

 #### Examples